History of Michael J. Fox in Timeline

 April 2002: Interview with NPR

-In April 2002, Michael J. Fox explained in an interview with NPR what he does when he becomes symptomatic.
+In an interview with NPR in April 2002, Michael J. Fox explained what he does when he becomes symptomatic.

-2002: Inducted to the Hollywood Walk of Fame
+2002: Induction to the Hollywood Walk of Fame

-In 2006, Michael J. Fox starred in a campaign ad for Claire McCaskill in her successful 2006 Senate campaign, expressing her support for embryonic stem cell research.
-In the ad, he visibly showed the effects of his Parkinson's disease.
+In 2006, Michael J. Fox starred in a campaign advertisement for Claire McCaskill, then-State Auditor of Missouri, supporting her 2006 Senate campaign.
+In the ad, Fox expressed her support for embryonic stem cell research and visibly displayed the effects of his Parkinson's disease.

 2007: Purchase of House in Quogue, New York

-In 2007, Michael J. Fox purchased a house in Quogue, New York, where he and his family lived part-time.
+In 2007, Michael J. Fox purchased a house in Quogue, New York, where his family lived part-time.

-In 2007, Michael J. Fox was named one of the 100 people "whose power, talent or moral example is transforming the world" by Time magazine.
+In 2007, Michael J. Fox was named one of Time magazine's 100 most influential people.

 March 31, 2009: Appearance on The Oprah Winfrey Show